xlynkz/xlynkz.github.io/README.md

 - MVP: Voice controlled cobuilding as a service.
 - Draw funding proposal for Albright:
-- Include namir, randy, oneil, Pelkey, checkland.
+- Include namir, Pelkey, checkland.

 Use wit with double tap anywhere on screen or double click within input for change background fuctions.